lnx-search/lnx-vfs/ENCRYPTION.md

 - `position_in_file` - The position of the data.

-* NOTE: The data in the page data file can only be decrypted with the information from the page table, an attacker cannot copy another block of data, although this is a kind of given I imagine?
+* NOTE: The data in the page data file can only be decrypted with the information from the page table, an attacker cannot copy another block of data.